menpo/menpo.github.io/homepage.md

 We _strongly_ suggest you head over to the [installation instructions](installation/index.md "Full Installation Instructions") to get started.
 We recommend the use of ``conda`` due to the fact that the Menpo Project also includes compiled ``C/C++`` code which may be complicated to compile on various platforms.

+Once you have installed the Menpo Project, you can visit our [Examples](examples/index.md) to get started.

 ## User Group and Issues
 If you wish to get in contact with the Menpo developers, you can do so via various channels.